Jose Altuve Player Props: Astros vs. Guardians

-The Houston Astros, including Jose Altuve (.422 on-base percentage in past 10 games, 51 points above season-long percentage), battle starting pitcher Noah Syndergaard and the Cleveland Guardians at Minute Maid Park, Monday at 8:10 PM ET.
+The Houston Astros, including Jose Altuve and his .595 slugging percentage over his past 10 games, take on starting pitcher Gavin Williams and the Cleveland Guardians at Minute Maid Park, Tuesday at 8:10 PM ET.

 Jose Altuve Game Info & Props vs. the Guardians